yaolifeng0629/react.dev/src/content/reference/react/memo.md

 ### `memo(Component, arePropsEqual?)` {/*memo*/}

-Wrap a component in `memo` to get a *memoized* version of that component.
-This memoized version of your component will usually not be re-rendered when its parent component is re-rendered as long as its props have not changed.
+Wrap a component in `memo` to get a *memorized* version of that component.
+This memorized version of your component will usually not be re-rendered when its parent component is re-rendered as long as its props have not changed.
 But React may still re-render it: memoization is a performance optimization, not a guarantee.

 ```js
 import { memo } from 'react';